ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 auto eth0
 iface eth0 inet dhcp
+dns-nameservers 208.67.222.222 208.67.220.220
+{% endcodeblock %}

+It's a good idea to force nameservers (i.e. to OpenDNS as in example above) - many providers, are setting default DNS servers to Google DNS, [which is not the best choice](https://developers.google.com/speed/public-dns/faq#privacy).

+To make `dns-nameservers` directive actually work, you would need a `resolvconf` package.

+{% codeblock Raspbery root lang:sh %}
+apt-get install resolvconf
 {% endcodeblock %}

 And that's it.
 It's getting more complicated if you want to configure a WiFi network as well.